 I could kill myself!
 How easily and casually we use these words.
 Sometimes in humour and sometimes over embarrassing situations.

-But ever wonder what goes on in the minds of those who actually mean it.
+Did you ever wonder what goes on in the minds of those who actually mean it?

 People who end their life do not do so because they want to die but because they are unable to find the reasons to live.
 The will to live is lost; the instinct to come to surface has weakened.

 What exactly is this will to live?
 Is it a purely biological instinct to survive that we carry from our evolutionary days?
 Or does it have a root in our perception of self worth.
 Life is one of the greatest assets we have.
 Why then does it lose its worth?

 Probably because we have never been taught to value life.
 The newspapers these days are full of stories about how we disregard the life of others.
 The accident victim, the soldier on the border, the protesting student, the child in a war torn country; they are all evidences of our general disregard for life.
 Logically we could say that we value our own life more than others.
 As long as I am ok, the world can go to hell attitude.

 Life, though is not about a beating heart, a functioning brain and breathing lungs.
 It is about me as a person with my expectations, my feelings and my hopes.
 This is the life we tend to disregard.

 I have seen the families of suicide victims lament about how the person did not think about those that he/she left behind.
 His/ her act is seen as an act of selfishness.
 Or the person who expresses the wish to kill himself/ herself is often asked to think of others.
 How will it affect the parents/spouse/children, the shame it will bring to them or the guilt they will have to face.